LudumDare/ludumdare.com/content/resources/guides/embedding/index.md

 [taxonomies]
 Categories = ["Account"]
 +++
-Since Ludum Dare 51, we now support uploading and embedding to game pages.
+Since Ludum Dare 51, we now support uploading and embedding on game pages.

 Uploading to Ludum Dare is not required, but some features (embedding) are only supported if you upload.